near/docs/docs/validator/economics.md

 ---
 ## Overview

 NEAR is a sharded, developer-friendly, proof-of-stake blockchain.
-It will use a technique called "dynamic sharding" that splits the network so that much of the computation is actually being done in parallel.
+It will use a technique called 'dynamic sharding' that splits the network, so that much of the computation is done in parallel.
+With the increase of users and their transactions, NEAR will dynamically introduce additional shards.
 Therefore, the total number of validators and their assigned shards will change over time, based on the network usage (see [Nightshade documentation pages](../technical/nightshade.md)).
-Each shard offers a fixed number of *seats*, and validators are randomly assigned to one (or more) of them at the end of every `epoch`.
-Therefore, the more the shards, the higher the number of available *seats*.
+However, each shard allows a fixed number of *seats*, with validators randomly assigned to one (or more) of them between every `epoch`.
+The more the shards, the higher the number of available *seats* - so, the more the *seats*, the larger the room for new validators.

 As a validator, you need to secure three classes of resources:
 1. NEAR tokens to stake